JustAMF/TiVOO/README.txt

 This is a program to input XML calendars, filter them and then preview or output a HTML page.

+Please run the main class to run the program!
+Have fun!

 GUI instruction (Guide)

 1. Load one or more XML files from your local disk (using the File -- Load file option on the menu).